 The Queen’s favourite cocktail in cake form

-This royal favourite can be enjoyed as is, or as the middle tier of my celebratory birthday cake: read the full article on how to make it.
+This royal favourite can be enjoyed as is, or as the middle tier of my celebratory cake: read the full article on how to make it.

 For the syrup: